 There are lots of ways to help bears, and here are just a few.
-Of course, we don’t have bears native to England, although they used to roam our woods back in medieval times.
+Of course, many of us don’t live alongside native bears, although they used to roam the woods of even England, back in medieval times.
 But bears are endangered, and there are lots of ways we can help them from afar.

 Bears are mammals, did you know they are cousins of dogs?
 If you look at their noses, they are quite similar.
 What do you know about bears?
 That they eat lots of fish, and hibernate in winter and have cuddly cubs?
 There is a lot more to bears than that: